Online Graph Learning in Dynamic Environments: Introduction

-This paper endeavors to develop an online graph learning framework utilizing dynamic priors of time-varying graphs.
-An online graph learning method using sequential data is first built under assumption of smoothness.
-In the situation of dynamic environments, we assume that graphs evolve in a hidden pattern and the evolutionary patterns are integrated into the online graph learning framework.
-When no explicit patterns are available, we extract information from history data to predict the evolution of graphs.
-Dynamic regret analysis illustrates that our online methods can reach sublinear regret.
-Numerical experiments shows the superiority of our method.
+This paper endeavors to develop a novel online graph learning framework that utilizes dynamic priors to better track time-varying graphs.
+We first cast batch model based on smoothness assumption into an online version via online mirror descent (OMD) framework \cite{hazan2019introduction} to handle sequential data.
+In the situation of dynamic environments, we assume that graphs evolve in a prior dynamic pattern.
+We integrated the dynamic priors into the online graph learning framework as a prediction step to output graphs of the next time slot.
+When no explicit patterns are available, a data-driven method is leveraged to predict the evolution of graphs.
+We also analyze the dynamic regret, an important metric to evaluate online algorithms, of our methods to theoretically illustrate the power of dynamic priors.
+Numerical experiments on synthetic and real-world data show the superiority of our framework.